Performance

 Emerging Artists

-As the series developed, it became clear that this was an opportunity to nurture not only emerging performance artists, but also emerging curators.
-This strategy allows FADO to encourage new curatorial voices in performance art – an urgent need – and introduces us to new communities of artists.
-Most recently, the series has further developed to include artists not just from Toronto, but regionally as well.
-This furthers the series goal to showcase the range of work happening in the emerging performance scene in Canada.
+As the series developed, it became clear that this was an opportunity to nurture not only emerging performance artists, but also emerging curators, allowing FADO to encourage new curatorial voices in performance art, and introducing FADO to new communities of artists (and new artists to FADO).
+The series has continued to develop and change, later including the work of artists not just from Toronto, but regionally as well.
+This way, the series exposes local audiences to the range of performance work happening in the emerging performance scene across Canada.

 2014: 11:45 P.M. | curated by Kate Barry